tg-sec/dvna/Task_Report/docs/comparing_sast_tools.md

 ## Objective

-The aim of this section is to compare the findings of the various SAST tools used in the previous section and rank them to provide a solution to the first sub-segment of the 8th point of the [problem statement](problem_statement.md).
+The aim of this section is to compare the findings of the various SAST tools used in the previous section and rank them to provide a solution to the first sub-segment of the 8th point of the [problem statement](problem_statement.md) under `Task 1`.

 ## Vulnerability Reports